- Evolutionary ecology research

 Royal Botanic Gardens & Domain Trust

 Mrs Macquaries Road Sydney NSW 2000 Australia 2.
 UPDATE - Important information In 2012, when returning artworks to overseas artists via a door-to-door express courier service, a number of parcels were held at foreign borders and large duties charged to the artist for their release.
 After extensive negotiation with customs officials, the Margaret Flockton Award Committee generously paid the fees on behalf of the artists.
-Following a review of postal procedures, the Margaret Flockton Award Committee in 2014 will be returning to the Australia Post airmail system (unregistered), as previously used 2004-11 without issue.
+Following a review of postal procedures, from 2014 onwards the Margaret Flockton Award Committee will be returning to the Australia Post airmail system (unregistered), as previously used 2004-11 without issue.

 3. As import and export laws, duties and taxes vary from country to country, we strongly advise each artist to seek advice regarding the export and re-importation of artworks from and to their country.
 The following information is currently available on the Australian Customs and Border Protection website and is provided here as a guide only for imports into Australia.